Along with a diverse location and culture, each trip has a unique purpose which can be found in the list below:

 Some of our host ministries include:

-Founded by Taylor alum John Molineux, Tiny Hands is dedicated to reaching orphans, street children, and the victims of the sex-trafficking industry.
+Founded by Taylor alum John Molineux, Love Justice International – formerly Tiny Hands International – is dedicated to reaching orphans, street children, and the victims of the sex-trafficking industry.

 As president of Vision Trust, Matt Storer, a Taylor alum, and the rest of his team are committed to meeting the crucial needs and providing hope to the world’s neediest children.